 How to Keep Your Calm When Everything Goes Wrong

-So life rained on your parade...
-What now?
+So life rained on your parade... now What?

-So, close your eyes and breath as you imagine yourself taking a step away from the situation, feeling your frustrations around you, and allowing them to leave your body through your breath.
+So, when you find yourself in a sucky situation do the following to help you pull yourself out: close your eyes and breath as you imagine yourself taking a step away from the situation, feeling your frustrations around you, and allowing them to leave your body through your breath.
 Look at the larger picture and realize that your ease and positivity is beneficial to release your mind from stress and that you are in control of your emotions.
 If you have the power to make a horrible situation just a bit better, why not try?
 So be like Dory and swim with the current instead of against the flow.
 It will make a sucky situation just a bit more tolerable.

 I would love to hear about your travel stories and how you've handled them in the comments below!